Resistance Bands Benefits

 To make bands trackable, mark the center with a sharpie, and you can record the distance from the center.
 For example, during squats, my feet are currently placed 10 inches from the center of the blue band.
 So, I record B10.

-Download and instantly access the full workout calendar and resistance tracker sheet.
+Download and instantly access the printable resistance band exercise program chart and resistance tracker sheet.

 Hey we're Ryan and Alex